 The quality of nursing home care remains a critical challenge.
 Here are some steps you can take to ensure your elderly loved one is receiving quality nursing home care, and if they’re not, what you can do and who you can contact about it:

 1. Get involved and be informed.
-Call your ombudsman (the state agent who oversees elder care in your area) or the Department of Human Services and obtain a copy of the rules and regulations governing nursing homes.
+Call your Long-Term care (LTC) ombudsmen (the state agent who oversees elder care in your area) to obtain a copy of the rules and regulations governing nursing homes.
 Know residents’ rights.
 The Capital Area Ombudsman may be reached at 1-888-622-9111.

 2. Make unscheduled visits.
 Pop in to see how your loved one is being treated when they don’t know you’re coming.
 Carefully check your loved one’s condition by looking at the sheets.
 Make sure the call and light buttons are within reach.